How to Make Habits Stick

 • When we build new things, we can make habits for those things, which we call “skills”.

-Removing Rewards
+Removing rewards

 Removing rewards isn’t very reliable.
 It activates the above-stated trigger deep within the brain stem.

-Removing Triggers
+Removing triggers

 We certainly can remove some triggers: